aurelianocyp/hierarchical-3d-gaussians/README.md

 ## Running the method

-Our method has two main stages: Reconstruction, that takes a (usually large) set of images as input and outputs a "merged hierarchy", and [Runtime](#3-real-time-viewer), that displays the full hierarchy in real-time.
+Our method has two main stages:
+* Reconstruction, that takes a (usually large) set of images as input and outputs a "merged hierarchy"
+* [Runtime](#3-real-time-viewer), that displays the full hierarchy in real-time.

 Reconstruction has two main steps: 1) **[Preprocessing](#1-preprocessing)** the input images and 2) **[Optimization](#2-optimization)**.
 We present these in detail next.
 For each step we have automatic scripts that perform all the required steps, and we also provide details about the individual components.